DonnyWilliams/password_program/README.md

 # password_program
-Simple code to create a user ID and password, and then only allow access with the correct information
+This is some simple code I wrote to create a user ID and password, and then only allow access with the correct information.
+I had learned the basics of how to do some of this from Zero To Mastery Academy's Complete Python for 2021 course and Learn Python 3 the Hard Way, but this code here was not from either course.
+This was me writing code from the top of my head, making sure I understood the concepts.
+I also took care to make sure the content the user sees is properly written, punctuated, and laid out in a way that is easy to understand and use.